Overall Responsibilities

 - Prepare and upload your PowerPoint presentation.

 - To ensure visuals are consistent in format, please see the Procedures for Electronic Presentations.
+(Available in mid-late March 2024)

 - Do not use industry logos or brand names in your PowerPoint presentations.